 If a manager is not organized, uncompleted tasks will pile up, important documents will get lost in the process, and a majority of the time will be spent finding lost documents that could be easily accessible had the manager been organized.
 Good organization skills can increase production efficiency and help the manager save time.

-An operations manager needs to have good coordination by knowing how to integrate resources, activities, and time to ensure proper use of the resources towards the achievement of the organization’s goals.
+An operations manager needs to have good coordination by knowing how to integrate resources, activities, and time to ensure proper use of the resources toward the achievement of the organization’s goals.
 Coordination involves carrying out specific activities simultaneously and switching between the activities with ease.
-It also involves dealing with interruptions, obstacles, and crisis and efficiently going back to the normal routine functions to prevent further interruptions.
+It also involves dealing with interruptions, obstacles, and crises, and efficiently going back to the normal routine functions to prevent further interruptions.

 3. People Skills

-Since workplaces are made of people from diverse cultures, the operations manager needs to show tolerance and understanding to other people.
+Since workplaces are made up of people from diverse cultures, the operations manager needs to show tolerance and understanding to other people.
 Also, the manager should be able to resolve conflicts and mediate disputes between employees and members of the senior staff.

 In this age of rapidly advancing technologies, an operations manager needs to have an affinity for technology in order to be in a position to design processes that are both efficient and tech-compliant.
 Modern organizations are becoming increasingly tech-dependent in order to gain a competitive advantage in the market.

 This means that most of the processes conducted manually, such as procurement, must transition to more efficient automated processes.
 When an operations manager is familiar with the latest innovations in the tech industry, they can use the innovations to improve internal processes.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.